AditiScripts/Cutpoint-Agent/README.md

 # Cutpoint Agent

-Decides where to cut a video into clips by reconciling three disagreeing sources of evidence: a punctuated transcript, word-level timings from speech recognition, and direct analysis of the waveform.
+An agent that decides where to cut a video into clips by reconciling three disagreeing sources of evidence: a punctuated transcript, word-level timings from speech recognition, and direct analysis of the waveform.